tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/产品简介/产品概述_intl.md

 ## TencentDB for MongoDB
 TencentDB for MongoDB is high-performance distributed data storage service powered by Tencent Cloud that enables MongoDB, an open source NoSQL database.
 It is fully compatible with MongoDB protocols and is well suited for non-relational database use cases.
 ## Product Features
-- It provides data storage services for Internet applications via Tencent Cloud platform.
+- TencentDB for MongoDB provides data storage services for Internet applications via Tencent Cloud platform.
-- It is fully compatible with MongoDB protocol, and suitable for managing not only traditional relational data but also cache and non-relational data.
-It also supports MapReduce that allows you to run parallel computation on large-scale data sets.
+- TencentDB for MongoDB is fully compatible with MongoDB protocols, and well suited for managing traditional relational data as well as cache and non-relational data.
+It supports MapReduce which allows parallel computation running on large-scale data sets.
 - It provides a high-performance, highly reliable, easy-to-use, and convenient MongoDB cluster service.
 Each instance has at least one master-slave replica set or a sharding cluster that contains multiple replica sets.
 - It is integrated with a variety of functions, such as backup, capacity expansion, to ensure your data security and capacity scalability.
 ## Product Architecture